Leadership

 Pastor Sarah Lynne

 Rev. Sarah Lynne Gershon is our pastor.
 She offers guidance to our lay leadership and oversees church staff.
-She loves chatting about the bible and theology, singing from the Sacred Harp as often as possible, and hosting people in her home.
+She loves chatting about the Bible and theology, singing from the Sacred Harp as often as possible, and hosting people in her home.

 Sarah Lynne grew up in a large evangelical church in Orlando, FL.
 After reading through the gospels for the first time in high school, and catching Jesus' vision of "good news for the poor," she was sent on a journey that led her to move to Minneapolis to join the Catholic Worker, an intentional community (unaffiliated with the Roman Catholic church) where members offer beds in their homes for people who would otherwise be without housing.